Genrep-Software/style-guides/c++/cppguide.md

     if everyone that works with some piece of code currently understands it, such understanding is not guaranteed to hold a few years from now.

-Be mindful of our scale
+  - Be mindful of our scale
-:   With a codebase of 100+ million lines and thousands of engineers,
-    some mistakes and simplifications for one engineer can become costly for many.
-For instance it\'s particularly important to avoid polluting the global namespace: name collisions across a codebase of hundreds of millions of lines are difficult to work with and hard to avoid if everyone puts things into the global namespace.
+    With a codebase of 100+ million lines and thousands of engineers, some mistakes and simplifications for one engineer can become costly for many.
+For instance it's particularly important to avoid polluting the global namespace: name collisions across a codebase of hundreds of millions of lines are difficult to work with and hard to avoid if everyone puts things into the global namespace.

-Concede to optimization when necessary
+  - Concede to optimization when necessary
-:   Performance optimizations can sometimes be necessary and
-    appropriate, even when they conflict with the other principles of this document.
+    Performance optimizations can sometimes be necessary and appropriate, even when they conflict with the other principles of this document.